decentraland/adr/public/resources/ADR-51/outfits-access.md

 2. Fail if some wearable is not owned by the deployment address.

-3. Fail if same name is not owned by the deployment address.
+3. Fail if some name is not owned by the deployment address.
 ```